AlexanderWorley/Powershell---2021/Directory.md

         $domain
         "C:\Users\USERNAME\\
       Folder Items
         This script will pull the targeted user's email folders and the count of emails in those folders.
 Really useful for troubleshooting Mailbox size issues.
-(Note this is for microsoft Exchange 2013!)
+(Note this is for Microsoft Exchange 2013!)

 # Folder: Security
     Secured Admin Creds